senaite/senaite.core/bika/lims/tests/doctests/API.rst

 Getting an Object
 -----------------

-Getting a tool from a catalog brain is a common task in Bika LIMS.
+Getting the object from a catalog brain is a common task.

 This function provides an unified interface to portal objects **and** brains.
 Furthermore it is idempotent, so it can be called multiple times in a row::

 We will demonstrate the usage on the client object we created above::